Izzygit/IzzFloatArchive/README.md

 Vesion 1.0.0.2

 -Update to Float Package v1.0.
-Updates to surge an turn boost.
+Updates to surge and turn boost.

 Version 0.9.1.1